 On this basis, the findings presented in this report, albeit themselves not overly positive, may still be optimistic, considering that progress for shared stocks not included in the present analysis might have been even slower, and that the report focuses on the theoretical sustainability of the TACs, and not the sustainability of the actual catches.
-This may also be part of the explanation as to why the findings of this year's Cefas report, which indeed include TACs for other processes, such as EU/UK/Norway trilateral negotiations and the Coastal States process, were more pessimistic than those presented in the current report (see section 3.1).176 It is also worth noting that with the departure of the United Kingdom from the EU, the majority of the stocks covered by the analysis in this report have become EU/UK shared stocks, raising concerns about how to continue and improve the progress made so far and prevent a deterioration of the situation.
+This may also be part of the explanation as to why the findings of this year's Cefas report, which indeed include TACs for other processes, such as EU/UK/Norway trilateral negotiations and the Coastal States process, were more pessimistic than those presented in the current report (see section 3.1).211 A broadening of the scope of the present ClientEarth core analysis was considered this year, following a review of how some TAC/advice-mismatch cases were treated in the Cefas analysis, and in light of the mismatch having been resolved recently for some species such as turbot and brill, as well as lemon sole and witch.
+However, for consistency throughout the years, the initial scope of the present analysis was maintained.
+Based on an additional side-analysis of some of these TACs agreed for 2024 which continue not to be included in the core analysis, 15 (or 62.5%) of those TACs were set at or below the advice212 and 9 (or 37.5%) above the advice.213 It is also worth noting that with the departure of the United Kingdom from the EU, the majority of the stocks covered by the analysis in this report have become EU/UK shared, i.e. internationally negotiated stocks, raising concerns about how to continue and improve the progress made so far and prevent a deterioration of the situation.
 The results presented in this report so far however suggest, that progress since Brexit has at least continued and even improved for some metrics for EU/UK shared stocks, and future iterations of this analysis will help monitor if this trend continues.